 This is also a great time to get something to read with back-to-school sales.
 I like to have books in order by this month.

 Getting Ready for Christmas: What We Do in October:

 Holiday event tickets are typically on sale and ready to snag this month!
 It’s a bit early for most to think about it, which is why it’s the right time to get them!
 For those plays and concerts that sell out fast, you’ll want in on the rush.
-It also is less sticker shock to add it in this month’s budget and not try to fit it all in at once.
+Even if they look different this year (like drive-through viewings) It also is less sticker shock to add it in this month’s budget and not try to fit it all in at once.

 Holiday Preparation and Budgeting: What We Do in November:

 This is the time I try to wrap up any gifts we haven’t purchased, and I often grab them on Black Friday.
 I love to snag some neighbor and teacher gifts too.
 We typically grab holiday hand soaps or a candle at Bath and Body Works, they have a great holiday sale!